ErikReider/SwayFloatingSwitcher/README.md

 # SwayFloatingSwitcher

-A simple alt-tab daemon for switching between floating windows with Alt+Tab.
+A simple daemon for switching between floating windows with Alt+Tab.

 ## Important inforamtion